 “Therefore, please let this letter serve to represent that the Singapore summit, for the good of both parties, but to the detriment of the world, will not take place.
 You talk about your nuclear capabilities, but ours are so massive, powerful that I pray to God they will never have to be used,” Mr Trump said.

 Sure – U.S. has “massive” bombs.
 We pray no one ever uses them.
 Yet, you do not really need “massive” ones to destroy nations when they are nuclear.
 We must remember that and that is why South Korea would never want wars.
-Indeed, you cannot amplify the stability of South Korea without ramping up noise from North Korea.----Hire me to speak in your event, program or company
+Indeed, you cannot amplify the stability of South Korea without ramping up noise from North Korea.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).